apache/dolphinscheduler-website/docs/en-us/development/pull-request.md

 </table>

 `Issue No` refers to the Issue number corresponding to the current Pull Request to be resolved, `Module Name` is the same as the `Module Name` of Issue.

+### Pull Request content

+Please refer to the commit message section.

+### Question

+- How to deal with one Pull Request to many Issues scenario.

+    First of all, there are fewer scenarios for one Pull Request to many Issues.
+    The root cause is that multiple issues need to do the same thing.
+    Usually, there are two solutions to this scenario: the first is to merge multiple issues with into the same issue, and then close the other issues;
+    the second is multiple issues have subtle differences.
+    In this scenario, the responsibilities of each issue can be clearly divided.
+The type of each issue is marked as Sub-Task, and then these sub task type issues are associated with one issue.
+    And each Pull Request is submitted should be associated with only one issue of a sub task.